-There are also a number of folk museums and heritage centres although there is some evidence of these smaller heritage attractions being under financial pressure and the Kingussie folk museum has closed.
+There are also a number of folk museums and heritage centres although there is some evidence of smaller attractions, including heritage ones, being under financial pressure.

 Outdoor sport and recreation

 The Cairngorms is a major centre for a wide range of outdoor activities.